swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 ## Searching Within Files

+We've searched *for* files with `find`, but you can also search for specific *contents* in one or more files using the command `grep` (and without laboriously searching through each file with something like `less`).
-You can search the contents of a file using the command `grep`.
-The `grep` program is very powerful and useful especially when combined with other commands by using the pipe.
+The `grep` program is very powerful and useful, especially when combined with other commands by using the pipe.
 Navigate to the `Bert` directory.
 Every data file in this directory has a line which says "Range".
 The range represents the smallest frequency range that can be